SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 any manual intervention.

-If you'd prefer to ingest duplicated data for a period of time instead, with OpenTelemetry Collector and Fluent Bit running side by side, enable the following setting:
+If you'd prefer to ingest duplicated data for a period of time instead, with OpenTelemetry Collector and Fluent Bit running side by side, enable the following settings:

 ```yaml
 sumologic: